pbyrne84/DynamicReturnTypePlugin/README.md

 Phockito::maskExample('User');
 ```

-There was no easy way to solve changing 'Entity\User' into 'MyNameSpace\User' without going down the path of writing a strategy for each custom user/framework request due to design I have no knowledge of so cannot preempt.
-I would view this method as deprecated due to the serious limitations.
+There was no easy way to solve changing 'Entity\User' into 'MyNameSpace\User' without going down the path of writing a strategy for each custom user/framework request due to designs I have no knowledge of so cannot preempt.
+I would view this method as deprecated due to the limitations.
 But it will not be removed.

 ### 2.Script engine calls
-This allows custom code to be executed within the vm designed per user/framework.
+This allows custom code to be executed within the vm designed per consumer/framework.
 The 2 languages on offer are javascript via rhino and groovy if the groovy-all-2.2.1.jar is present in the ides lib folder.
 For interoperability between rhino and java the following reading is quite useful.

 https://developer.mozilla.org/en-US/docs/Rhino/Scripting_Java